 The pericardium is a thin membrane that surrounds and protects your heart.
 This membrane helps prevent infection and also keeps your heart from expanding too much.
 Diseases and health problems can cause an inflammation of this membrane, a condition called pericarditis.
 The causes of pericarditis include:

 - parasitic infections

-- trauma from surgery or other injury
+- trauma from surgery or another injury

-Bacteria can enter the pericardium in a number of ways:
+Bacteria can enter the pericardium:

-- it can be introduced as a result of trauma
+- as a result of trauma

 - chronic diseases, such as diabetes

 - alcohol abuse